(Last update: 15/01/2023)

 Rumors say that one of the main difference in price comes from the salaries paid to their men climbing with you: guides, porters and cooks.
 No one will tell you if they earn more or less than their colleague, so it’s impossible to know if this is actually true. however, it is important to know that ON TOP of the money you pay to the agency, there’s a not-mandatory-but-extreamely-unpolite-not-to-give tip expected by the team at the end of the climb.
 Take a look at those guys faces when you give the tip and you’ll easily figure out how much that boost their “real” salary!

 Prices also change depending on the route chosen, number of climbers per group and days needed.
-Just to give you an idea, there’s not much cheaper than 1500$ and you can easily be asked 2500-3000$.
-I heard of people that paid my same climb more than 5000$ (with a third party agency).
+I heard of people that paid my same climb 3000$ more than myself.
 An American guy I met on my last climbing day had a team of 19 just for himself.
 I can’t even think how much he had to pay!

 5. What should I pack?